Giant-Bomb-Preservation-Project/gb-api-mirror/README.md

 * `--skip-existing` Skip over resources which have already been downloaded
 * `--verbose` Show verbose output

+## Image Files

+If the `--download-images` option is passed in the script will attempt to download the images associated with each resource.
+The script does a bunch of URL mapping and other changes to download the largest possible version of the image, even if the resource has linked to a smaller version.

+## Special Resources

+Some of the available resources are "special" in the sense that they aren't just requests to a paginated endpoint.
+These include:

+### Articles

+There is no API endpoint for articles, so this resource is downloaded by scraping the actual website.
+The resulting JSON file is formatted to look vaguely like what would come out of an API but could be inconsisten in terms of field naming and such.

+### Images

+Not to be confused with the image data (below) or image files (above), this is essentially galleries which are attached to the different resources.
+For example screenshots for a game.

+We can only determine which images to download once the other resources have been downloaded, so leave this for last.

+### Image Data

+There is no real endpoint to get image data, but there is a JSON endpoint which is used by the site's frontend to populate a resource's library when you look at it.
+This is scraped by just incrementing the resource ID from 0 to 1,999,999.

 ## Development

 The code is type checked with [mypy](https://mypy-lang.org/) and formatted with